RafalKLab/Gilded-Rose-Refactor/README.md

 Now different types of goods are separated with switch case Unit tests have been added for automated testing process

-# GildedRose Kata - PHP Version

-See the [top level readme](../README.md) for general information about this exercise.
-This is the PHP version of the GildedRose Kata.

 ## Installation

 The kata uses: